LURU × EYES OF LURU · FOR S.R. GOPAL RAOLURU × EOL · SRGR

 What We Need from S.R.
 Gopal Rao

-The house's story & archive — the history from S.N.
-Rama Rao onward, old photographs and documents, store interiors across the decades, the royal-endorsement and Essilor records, the green-company and "See Bangalore Better" material.
+The archive: the history from S.N.
+Rama Rao onward, old photographs and documents, store interiors across the decades, the royal-endorsement and Essilor records.

-People — Hemanth and Meghana Manay for interviews; the long-serving opticians and optometrists on the floor; introductions to longtime customers and the food-walk community.
+People: Hemanth and Meghana Manay for interviews, the long-serving opticians on the floor, introductions to longtime customers.

-Brand guardrails — the S.R.
-Gopal Rao brand guidelines, and one conversation about where the edges flex, so our designers know what is sacred and what is open.
+Brand guardrails: the brand guidelines, and one conversation about what is sacred and what is open.

-A green light on the call for submissions — co-promoted across both channels, so the city shoots with the book in mind.
+A green light on the call for submissions, co-promoted across both channels.

 08